You Won't Find Anything Else Like Checkbook

 How we gather (and how to interpret) our data

 Taking basic steps to secure the perimeter of your home will be more effective at preventing intrusion than installing a burglar alarm and cameras.
-Start by making sure all your home’s exterior doors have good locks—and remain diligent about using them.
+Start by making sure all your home’s exterior doors have good deadbolt locks—and remain diligent about using them.

 Insurance companies often promote policy features to make their plans seem superior to their competitors’.
 But most sell roughly the same coverage.
 Here's a rundown of what’s covered, what isn’t, and what’s optional.